KRVPerera/sense/README.md

 - Grafana installation
 - Running CoAP server using docker

-More details server setup is here : [docs/Server](https://github.com/KRVPerera/sense/blob/main/docs/SERVER.md)
+More detailed server setup is in section : <a href="#data-layer-detailed-information">Data Layer Detailed Informaton | Sense</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>